 For some applications, such as Outdoor PVC Banners, which will be viewed from several metres away, the DPI can be lower, such as 150 DPI.

-Typically, photographs or scans are raster based, these have a set resolution and size and will become pixelated if printed too large.
+Typically, photographs or scans are raster based, and will be in JPG, PNG or TIFF format.
+These have a set resolution and size and will become pixelated if printed too large.

 You can calculate your artworks DPI by using this site and entering the horizontal and vertical dimensions.

 We always inspect artwork before printing and will let you know if we think there may be any issues with your artwork.

 If you are looking to print larger than A0 or if you have any queries regarding your artwork and print sizes then please contact us by phone on 020 3005 4495, email us, or use our Live Chat.

 Subscribe to our newsletter